Cisco Webex Contact Centre Has No Native Payment Capture

 Government and Public Sector

 Local authorities, central government agencies, and public bodies use Cisco contact centre platforms extensively.
-Council tax, parking fines, licence fees, and service charges can be collected securely during calls — meeting both PCI DSS requirements and government procurement security standards.
+Council tax, parking fines, licence fees, and service charges can be collected securely during calls, meeting both PCI DSS requirements and government procurement security standards.

 Frequently Asked Questions

-How does Shuttle handle Cisco's call recording?
+How does Shuttle keep card data out of Cisco's call recording?

 What does it cost?